paulbrice/paulbrice.github.io/_posts/2018-01-16-aws-powershell-core.markdown

 TotalMilliseconds : 34766.561
 {% endhighlight %}

-So for this case using the -Filter{} parameter is much faster that filtering the returned data with Where-Object.
+So for this case using the -Filter{} parameter is much faster than filtering the returned data with Where-Object.

 To perform filtering using the -Filter{} parameter you need to submit a hash for the specific attribute you want to filter on.
 If you want to filter on multiple attributes then you create multiple filter objects or hash tables for each filter and wrap them in an array separated by semi-colon.
-Check the specific cmdlets documentation for the available filters [here][external-link6].
+Check the specific cmdlets documentation for the available filters [here][7].

-Filters for **Get-EC2Image** [here][external-link5]
+Filters for **Get-EC2Image** [here][6]

 I want to filter on both platform, root-device-type and name.

 Final Script:

-{% highlight powershell %}
+{% highlight PowerShell %}
 $platform_values = New-Object 'collections.generic.list[string]'
 $rootdevicetype_values = New-Object 'collections.generic.list[string]'
 $name_values = New-Object 'collections.generic.list[string]'